aistairc/BENNERD/README.md

 - *Note: The results of SciSpacy are based on ramdomly picked 1000 sentences from CORD-NER dataset.

-### BENNERD Performances based on indirect comparison with State-of-the-art Models on CORD-NER Dataset
+## BENNERD Performances based on indirect comparison with State-of-the-art Models on [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) Dataset
-Performance comparison of our model BENNERD on three major biomedical entity types in COVID-19 corpus.
-Since the manually annotated CORD-NER test-set is not publicly available therefore we can not directly compare our system performances.
-Instead, here we  show  the  performance  of gene, chemical, and disease based on our 4,500 test-set.
+Performance comparison of our model BENNERD on three major biomedical entity types in CORD-19 corpus.
+Since the manually annotated CORD-NER test set is not publicly available therefore we can not directly compare our system performances.
+Instead, here we  show  the  performance  of gene, chemical, and disease based on our 5,000 test set.

     ------------------------------------------------------------------------------------------------------
           Model                   Gene                      Chemical                     Disease